PyJaipur/100DaysOfCode/soumilk/README.md

    * Intership Tasks
    * Learned TDD and BDD testing in python.
 About Unittest and pytest module.
    * Hackerearth algorithms Array complete along with examples.

+### Day 68
+   * Started to learn some basics of Numpy.
+   * Solved Hackerearth questions.
+   * Stack Data structure complete.